17 Black Friday Email Examples + Tips

 Subject line: Black Friday Deal: 50% OFF EVERYTHING

 Grabbing some fabulous deals is perfect!
 To improve the customer experience, you can give your potential shoppers free shipping like Clarks!

 What works: Apart from the irresistible sitewide free shipping and free returns in the preheader, the brand has created an elegant Black Friday email example that leverages the holiday color palette, using a large white font to draw attention to the 50% discount.

 Clarks also showcases their products and calls their subscribers to find a store to try them out.
 Lastly, you can see how the brand uses an extra content block to direct users to their holiday gift guides.
 This way, shoppers can plan their Christmas shopping, giving Clarks a head start!

-Pro tip: Sending campaigns with targeted messages are perfect for increasing engagement and conversions.
+Pro tip: Sending campaigns with targeted messages is perfect for increasing engagement and conversions.
 You can leverage the power of customer segmentation for eCommerce to send your audience the ideal Black Friday product deals.
 Also, give them more reasons to buy with free shipping and one-day delivery (if possible)!

 You can start segmenting your audience using Moosend’s advanced audience management features.
 Create a free account and see for yourself!

 Subject line: Black Friday is almost over…

 Sending more than one Black Friday message is perfect for reminding subscribers about your deals and coupons like Casper!

 What works: After their primary campaign, the brand sent another message later that day to make sure that subscribers will check out its special deals.
 The design uses pastel colors, high-quality images, and bold fonts to make the Black Friday discount code stand out.
 Regarding the copy, it employs short and valuable sentences to get shoppers to act.

 Of course, Casper promotes more products and even gives its subscribers a “Surprise Black Friday steal” to increase its profit.
 Last but not least, it adds a refer-a-friend section to power up its referral marketing efforts and increases brand awareness through loyal customers!